Bronze Age Standing Stones

 The Devil's Arrows at night lit by flash

-Google satellite image of The Devil's Arrows.
-The north and central stone can be seen as shadows in the field in the middle of the image.
-The southern stone is in the trees just below the text 'Roecliffe Ln'
+Satellite image of The Devil's Arrows.
+The north and central stone are in the field in the middle of the image, the southern stone is in the trees at the bottom of the picture (stones marked on inset image).

 Back to Map | Home